 Patong Beach was quite displeasing in my opinion.
 Generic gay travel as well as regular travel websites completely over-hype this beach to capitalize on website clicks.
 The water was murky and had significant trash floating around.

-Go for a massage parlor that you don’t need to be convinced to enter.
-This way, you’ll avoid potential unpleasant surprises, if you know what I mean.
+Choose a massage parlor that you don’t need to be convinced to enter.
+This way, you’ll avoid potentially unpleasant surprises, if you know what I mean.

 Restaurants (most of which are not Thai) and bars in the Jungceylon complex are outrageously expensive for Thailand.
 However, you are really paying for the experience more so than the food.

-One of the best restaurants in all of Thailand that I have visited was in Phuket Town.
-Pay a visit to Vietnamese restaurant Je t’aime and you won’t be disappointed.
 The flavors I experienced here were like nothing else.
 I was also a newbie to Vietnamese food, and they showed me the proper way to eat everything.
-Absolutely incr4edible service and a beautiful interior, I highly recommend!
+Absolutely incredible service and a beautiful interior.

-Paradise Complex is the main center of gay bars in Patong Beach, Phuket.
+Paradise Complex is the main center of Phuket gay bars.
 There are many gay bars and small gay clubs along this street, all of which you can check out in one or two nights.

 Boat Bar is my Thai friend’s favorite gay bar, located right next to the Grand Paradise Hotel.
 A great drag show with dancing and fun bar staff kept us going all night long!